JamesMConroy/notes/notes.md

 Same as `-a` but instead of overwriting, the new note is appended to the file.
 If the name does not exist, then an error will be issued;
 use `!` option to create it,
-or set the clobber variable to `false` in the configuration file. (see notesrc(5))
+or set the clobber variable to _false_ in the configuration file.

 #### -v, --view
-Shows the *note* with the default *$PAGER* if one is not specified in the configuration file.
+Shows the _note_ with the default *$PAGER* if one is not specified in the configuration file.

 #### -p, --print
 Same as `-v` but writes the contents to *stdout*.

 #### -e, --edit
-Loads the *note* to the default *$EDITOR* if one is not specified in the configuration file.
+Loads the _note_ to the default *$EDITOR* if one is not specified in the configuration file.
 Also, it can be used with `--add/--append` if it is next to it.

 #### -l, --list
-Displays the notes names that match *pattern*.
+Displays the notes names that match _pattern_.

 #### -f, --files
 Same as `-l` but prints out the full path filenames.